 Other ways to personalize include using dynamic content.
 Or using other information – job title, zip code, or purchase history – to create a custom email.
 Depending on your list, and how you apply the technique, any one of those personalization methods can result in significant increases in click-through rates.

-Only a bit more than half of email marketers are using personalization techniques.
+Only a bit more than half of the email marketers are using personalization techniques.

 4. Make your emails mobile-friendly.